BartlomiejObratanski/home_books_library/README.md

 # home_books_library
-Program for keeping a home book list of currently owned and lent books.
+home book list of currently owned and lent books

 **The database will be created by the first run of the program in a file "BO_books.sqlite"**